MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vm-considerations.md

 ---
-title: Differences and considerations for virtual machines in Azure Stack | Microsoft Docs
+title: Azure Stack virtual machines&#58; Differences and considerations | Microsoft Docs
 description: Learn about differences and considerations when working with virtual machines in Azure Stack.
 services: azure-stack
 documentationcenter: ''